 - Single purpose aggregation methods

-In these first two cases you can perform aggregations on sharded collections, only with single purpose aggregation method you cannot do it.
+In the first two cases, you can perform aggregations on sharded collections.
+With the single purpose aggregation method, you can’t.

 Graphical user interfaces

-You can find different GUI to use with your instance of MongoDB, some of them are free but you can also find paid versions if you need more resources.
+You can find different GUIs to use with your instance of MongoDB.
+Some of them are free, but you can also find paid versions if you need more resources.